 As the Internet of Things has grown over the years, smart products have become a pretty hot item.
 Many people have product ideas for turning a “dumb” product into a “smart” one.
-It’s great, I love that we are improving our tools and gadgets in so many new and interesting ways, technology is something that amazes me, and will probably continue to do so for the rest of my life.
+It’s great, I love that we are improving our tools and gadgets in so many new and interesting ways.
+Technology is something that amazes me, and will probably continue to do so for the rest of my life.
 For a lot of people, it might seem like a fairly simple task to just add some electronics to a product and make it smart.
-While I don’t want to discourage you from having “smart” product ideas, you should understand what you or your business will need to be putting into developing such a product.
+You should understand what you or your business will need to developing such a product.

 For us, “smart” is anything that contains electronics that can connect to other electronics, so wi-fi, Bluetooth, NFC, USB, etc, usually there are sensors or other input points that collect data to be shared with other devices.
 Putting a motor into a mower doesn’t make it “smart”.
-Putting sensors and a computer on board that then connects to an app on your phone, that would make it “smart”.
+Putting a computer on board with internet access, connected to an app would make it “smart”.

 There are possibly a few others depending on how big you go, such as database development, but these areas would cover most of the work needed to get the project done.